abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     We start with an initial feasible solution.
 The ``MakeOneNeighbor()`` callback method from the local search operator
-    constructs one by one neighbor solutions [#makeoneneighbor_convenience_fct]_.
+    constructs one by one candidate solutions [#makeoneneighbor_convenience_fct]_.
 These solutions are checked by the CP solver and completed if needed.
     The "best" solution
     is chosen and the process is repeated starting with this new improved solution [#local_search_default_best_solution_update]_.

     ..  [#makeoneneighbor_convenience_fct] ``MakeOneNeighbor()`` is a convenient method.
-The real method to create a new neighbor is ``MakeNextNeighbor(Assignment* delta, Assignment* deltadelta)`` but you have to deal with the low level ``delta`` and ``deltadelta``.
+The real method to create a new candidate is ``MakeNextNeighbor(Assignment* delta, Assignment* deltadelta)`` but you have to deal with the low level ``delta`` and ``deltadelta``.
 We discuss these details in the section :ref:`local_search_operators_the_real_thing`.

-    ..  [#local_search_default_best_solution_update] By default, the solver accepts the first solution that beats the current best solution and repeats the search starting with this new improved solution.
+    ..  [#local_search_default_best_solution_update] By default, the solver accepts the first feasible solution and repeats the search starting with this new solution.
+The idea is that if you combine the local search with an ``ObjectiveVar``, the next feasible solution will be a solution that beats the current best solution.
         You can change this behaviour with a ``SearchLimit``.
+See below.

     The whole search process stops
     whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.